katiec089/katiec089.github.io/_posts/2017-05-25-Actually-graduating.markdown

 <br>

 I know the young adults of this era are known for their freedom and impulsiveness.
 That's a generalization.
 But I just always believed in doing what was expected of me and never deviating.
 I never considered gap years.
 I never considered spending money that I don't have in order to travel for my own enrichment.
 I never even became a crazy fangirl over anything like Justin Bieber.
-I was a quiet, meek child who did what she was told and never deviated.
+I was a quiet, meek child who did what she was told.

 Now that I'm not a student anymore, let's take that first step and try to deviate a little, yeah? ;)